sahmed0/spectrometer-control-firmware/README.md

 This repository is published for **Portfolio Review** purposes only.

 *   **View Only**: You are granted permission to view this code to evaluate professional skills.
 *   **No Unauthorised Use**: You may NOT copy, fork, modify, distribute, or run this software.
+Please contact me for usage authorisation.
 *   **No AI Training**: You may NOT use this code to train machine learning models.